2.5 km

 gate, it is a chunky block of beautiful red stone some 1.6 metres

-high, in the middle of a field, best viewed when wet.
+high, in the middle of a field, best viewed (as below) when

-by-road, half-way between Parknasilloge and the wedge-tomb at
+of a by-road, half-way between Parknasilloge and the wedge-tomb

 collapsed portal-tomb with an impressive capstone still partially-supported,